fredianriko/Skripsi/README.md

 this research is meant for suggesting to use scraping method on social media for data acquisition in digital forensic world

-first thing to be honest, all of these code i got from this website
+as reference, all of these code i got from this website

 https://www.promptcloud.com/blog/scrape-twitter-data-using-python-r/